bhaskarkishor/thedailyexperience/_posts/2020-04-09-fastai-dl-lesson-1-summary.md

 ---
 layout: post
 title: Image Classification by fast.ai, lesson 1
-image: images/fastai.jpg
+image: images/fastai.png
-tags: dl
+tags: [deep learning]
 ---

-Deep learning course on (fast ai)[fast.ai] is one of the best MOOCs that I feel actually gets you going.
+Deep learning course on [fast ai](fast.ai) is one of the best MOOCs that I feel actually gets you going.
 It has implemented the top down approach of learning machine learning correctly.
 In my case, Initially like many I started with basics first to